SABS-R3/software-engineering-day6/_episodes/03-automatically-testing-software.md

 > You'll also notice the peculiar `# yapf: disable` comments.
 You may remember we looked
 > into coding style in a previous lesson, and Yapf is a command-line tool that reformats
 > your code according to a given coding style.
 These *directives* inform Yapf that we
 > don't wish to have this line reformatted, just to maintain clarity.
-We'll be looking
-> into using Yapf later.
 >
 {: .callout}